 Students are placed in Math 100 only if scores on both the mathematics portion of the ACT and on the OSU Mathematics Placement Test show serious mathematical difficulties.
 There are also serious difficulties in general scholastic aptitude indicated by low ACT composite scores.
 The typical student has had at most two years of high school mathematics and there is usually a significant time gap in the students math training.
 We assume that all students who take Math 100 will need at least a next mathematics course for their chosen major.
-A 100 student should normally go into 102 as a follow-up course.
-Students who place Level 5 but do not need mathematical skills in their major programs can take Math 180.
+A 100 student should normally go into 102 as a follow-up course unless the students of should normally go